phytech-avi/python-code-style/README.md

 	```

 ### Function Annotations
-In order to be forward compatible, function annotations in Python 3 code should preferably use PEP 484 syntax.
+Use type annotations for functions.
+In order to be forward compatible, function annotations should preferably use PEP 484 syntax.
 (There are some formatting recommendations for annotations in the previous section.)

 ### Variable Annotations